chaimleib/chaimleib.github.io/_posts/2014-11-04-seiki-4k-39-as-a-computer-monitor.markdown

 Some notes on setup:

-##Monitor arrangement
+## Monitor arrangement
 Use the Displays panel in System Preferences, and drag the displays so that they more or less match your physical configuration.
 I like matching corners together, so that my mouse doesn't get caught there when I move across the screens.

-If you have an asymmetric desk, I think it's better to put the Seiki TV on the left, because most such desks are right-handed and have drawers on the right.
-This means you have to sit on the left side of the desk where there is leg room, and so your main monitor should be on the left.
+If you have an asymmetric desk, be careful to put your main monitor directly in front of where you sit.
+Most desks are right-handed, and this means you have to sit on the left side where there is leg room.
+So for most desks, your main monitor should be on the left, directly in front of you.
 If your desk is left-handed, reverse this.

-##Mouse lag
+## Mouse lag
 You will need to update the firmware in the TV.

 1. Use a Windows PC to format a USB flash drive as FAT32.
 (I used Parallels.)